 - Compare different cruise itineraries to find one that fits your desired travel route.
 Check out the ship's amenities as well, to make sure it's got all the perks you're looking for.

-- One last step to take before you retire on a cruise ship is scheduling a chat with your financial planner or financial advisor.
+- One last step to take before you retire on a cruise ship is to schedule a chat with your financial planner or financial advisor.
 Living aboard a cruise ship doesn't exclude you from paying income taxes, so you'll want to discuss how your tax filing will be handled each year.

 It's also important to talk with your planner or advisor about your plans for taking Social Security benefits and drawing down assets from your 401(k), IRA, taxable investment accounts, and liquid savings accounts.
-They can help you come up with a strategy for coordinating withdrawals from your various accounts to make sure that your cruise ship retirement is smooth sailing.
+They can help you come up with a strategy for coordinating withdrawals from your various accounts to make sure that your cruise ship retirement will be smooth sailing.